markuptitan/ACN-syllabus/content/devops/foundational-short-course/9-from-server-to-the-cloud/_index.md

 ## Server
 A server is built with some key features in mind:
-- Reliability: they should run with as little downtime as possible, so most components are redundant.
+- Reliability: they should run with as little downtime as possible, so most server's components are designed with redundancy in mind, in case anything breaks.
 - Scalability: multiple CPU, memory and disk sockets.
 - Remote Management: able to be accessed and managed remotely via a network, even without an operating system.
 - High performance: powerful components that can be optimized for specific applications, like data processing, virtualization, training machine learning modules, rendering videos etc.